 - Wanna switch out the spices?
 Instead of lemon pepper seasoning try using your favorite Cajun or Creole seasoning like Tony Chachere's.

-- Enjoy black-eyed peas simply as a side dish, as a meal over white rice, or simply with a side of cornbread and collard greens!
+- Enjoy black-eyed peas simply as a side dish, as a meal over white rice, or simply with a side of homemade cornbread and Southern-style collard greens!
 They are SO good!

 More Flavorful Side Dish Recipes